zodern/meteor-up/README.md

 * Auto-start after server reboot
 * Runs with docker for better security and isolation
 * Reverts to the previous version if the deployment failed
-* Pre-installed PhantomJS

 ### Installation

-Meteor Up requires Node v4 or newer.
-It runs on Windows, Mac, and Windows.
+Meteor Up requires Node v8 or newer.
+It runs on Windows, Mac, and Linux.

 ```bash
 npm install -g mup